minio/docs/restic_minio.md

 [0:00] 100.00%  0B/s  8.045 KiB / 8.045 KiB  6 / 8 items  0 errors  ETA 0:00
 duration: 0:00, 0.06MiB/s
 snapshot 85a9731a saved
 ```

-You can read more on restic [here](https://restic.github.io) and documents about Minio server is available [here](https://github.com/minio/minio).